Homebuilders Standard Pacific, Ryland Group to merge

 Upon closing of the deal, Standard Pacific stockholders will own about 59 percent and Ryland shareholders will own the remaining 41 percent of the combined company.

 Ryland Chief Executive Larry Nicholson will become President and CEO of the combined company that would be the largest U.S. homebuilder after D.R.
-Horton Inc (DHI.N), Lennar Corp (LEN.N) and PulteGroup Inc (PHM.N).
+Horton Inc, Lennar Corp and PulteGroup Inc.

 The merger, unanimously approved by the boards of both companies, could result in annual savings of between $50 million and $70 million, the companies said.